Our customers have been hired by:

 - Designed logo for Nabor Gro groceries and liquor, Arondale, Connecticut.

 Need more inspiration to highlight your creative powers?
-While we don’t have a dedicated piece on design skills, I’m sure you’ll find this one useful: How to Write a Head-Turning Graphic Design Resume
+You might find this one useful: How to Write a Head-Turning Graphic Design Resume.

 Here’s everything you need to know about putting hard skills on a resume:

 - Hard skills are the job-specific skills that make you well-suited for a particular role.
 Always match your hard skills to those from the job ad.